Mukden incident: Controversy

 Different opinions still exist as to who caused the explosion on the Japanese railroad at Mukden.
 Strong evidence points to young officers of the Japanese Kwantung Army having conspired to cause the blast, with or without direct orders from Tokyo.
 Post-war investigations confirmed that the original bomb planted by the Japanese failed to explode, and a replacement had to be planted.
 The resulting explosion enabled the Japanese Kwantung Army to accomplish their goal of triggering a conflict with Chinese troops stationed in Manchuria and the subsequent establishment of the puppet state of Manchukuo.

 The 9.18 Incident Exhibition Museum (九・一八歷史博物館) at Shenyang, opened by the People's Republic of China on September 18, 1991, takes the position that the explosives were planted by Japan.
 The Yūshūkan museum, located within Yasukuni Shrine in Tokyo, also places the blame on members of the Kwantung Army.

-David Bergamini's book Japan's Imperial Conspiracy (1971) has a detailed chronology of events in both Manchuria and Tokyo surrounding the Mukden Incident.
-Bergamini concludes that the greatest deception was that the Mukden Incident and Japanese invasion were planned by junior or hot-headed officers, without formal approval by the Japanese government.
+David Bergamini's book Japan's Imperial Conspiracy (1971) has a detailed chronology of events in both Manchuria and Tokyo surrounding the Mukden incident.
+Bergamini concludes that the greatest deception was that the Mukden incident and Japanese invasion were planned by junior or hot-headed officers, without formal approval by the Japanese government.
 However, historian James Weland has concluded that senior commanders had tacitly allowed field operatives to proceed on their own initiative, then endorsed the result after a positive outcome was assured.

 In August 2006, the Yomiuri Shimbun, Japan's top-selling newspaper, published the results of a year-long research project into the general question of who was responsible for the "Shōwa war".
-With respect to the Manchurian Incident, the newspaper blamed ambitious Japanese militarists, as well as politicians who were impotent to rein them in or prevent their insubordination.
+With respect to the Manchurian incident, the newspaper blamed ambitious Japanese militarists, as well as politicians who were impotent to rein them in or prevent their insubordination.

 Debate has also focused on how the incident was handled by the League of Nations and the subsequent Lytton Report.
 A. J. P. Taylor wrote that "In the face of its first serious challenge", the League buckled and capitulated.
 The Washington Naval Conference (1921) guaranteed a certain degree of Japanese hegemony in East Asia.
 Any intervention on the part of America would be a breach of the already mentioned agreement.
 Furthermore, Britain was in crisis, having been recently forced off the gold standard.
 Although a power in East Asia at the time, Britain was incapable of decisive action.
 The only response from these powers was "moral condemnation".

+Historiography

+In 2017, the Chinese Communist Party (CCP) officially recognized the Mukden incident as the start of its "War of Resistance" against the Empire of Japan as opposed to the 1937 Marco Polo Bridge incident.
+Historian Emily Matson stated that this shift in the official timeline is part of a domestic "legitimizing narrative" that aims to enhance the CCP's prestige and discredit the Nationalist government's "nonresistance policy" at the time.

 Remembrance

-Each year at 10:00 am on 18 September, air-raid sirens sound for several minutes in numerous major cities across China.
+Each year at 10:00 a.m. on 18 September, air-raid sirens sound for several minutes in numerous major cities across China.
 Provinces include Heilongjiang, Jilin, Liaoning, Hainan, and others.